Domestic and Relationship Violence

 - The UWPD Victim Advocate is available to assist University of Washington students, faculty and staff (206.543.9337) experiencing domestic violence or relationship abuse.
 The Advocate can help with:

 - locating resources, both on and off campus, for a variety of needs including counseling and health services, civil legal assistance and housing.

 - obtaining a protection order and related assistance, such as transportation to court, help in filing the paperwork and preparation for hearings.

 - filing for Crime Victim’s Compensation and other forms of restitution.

 - planning for future safety.

-Students who have concerns about relationship violence can contact the Sexual Assault and Relationship Violence Information Service (SARIS) at (206) 685-4357.
-SARIS is a safe starting point for students affected by sexual assault, relationship violence or stalking.
+- Students who have concerns about relationship violence can contact the Health & Wellness Student Advocate (formerly known as SARIS) at firstname.lastname@example.org.
+The Health and Wellness Student Advocate is a safe starting point for students affected by sexual assault, relationship violence or stalking.

 - Seattle: 206.685.SAFE (206.685.7233)